Phyllis M. Ryan

 Phyllis Milgroom Ryan (July 2, 1927 - May 5, 1998) was a civil rights activist from Brookline, Massachusetts.
-Most of her work was concentrated in fair housing, welfare reform, and prison reform during the 1960s through the 1970s.
+Most of her activism was focused on fair housing, welfare reform, and prison reform during the 1960s and 1970s.

 Personal life

-Phyllis Milgroom Ryan was born on July 2, 1927 in Chelsea, Massachusetts to Arthur and Elizabeth Milgroom, who were both Russian immigrants.
+Phyllis Milgroom Ryan was born on July 2, 1927, in Chelsea, Massachusetts, to Arthur and Elizabeth Milgroom, who were both Russian immigrants.
 She grew up in Brookline, Massachusetts and attended Brookline High School.
-Ryan enrolled in Northeastern University, where she found her start in political activism with the student organization Students for Henry Wallace.
-Ryan graduated in 1950 with a degree in English.
+She enrolled in Northeastern University, where she found her start in political activism with the organization, Students for Henry Wallace.
+She graduated in 1950 with a degree in English.
 In 1951, she married William Ryan (psychologist), with whom she often collaborated to organize protests.
 The couple had their only child, daughter Elizabeth Ryan Yuengert, in 1954.
-Phyllis was successful in the media relations positions she held with various political organizations and also helped those organizations with the planning and coordination of their political demonstrations.
-Among her most famous contributions in social activism were those to the prison reform and fair housing movements.
-Phyllis remained politically active throughout the rest of her life, including her last campaign, which made a public lake in Newton, Massachusetts handicap accessible after she developed multiple sclerosis.
-She died on May 5, 1998 as a result of her medical condition.
+Phyllis was successful in the media relations positions she held with various political organizations, and helped those organizations with the planning and coordination of their public demonstrations.
+She remained politically active throughout her life, including her last campaign, which made a lake in Newton, Massachusetts accessible to disabled people, after she herself developed multiple sclerosis.
+She died on May 5, 1998, as a result of her medical condition.